jaggerjack61/jaggerjack61/README.md

 - 👋 Hi, I’m @jaggerjack61 or Samuel Jarai
 - 👀 I’m interested in application development
-- 🌱 I’m currently learning javascript for mobile and server side development.
 - 📫 You can reach me at jarai.samuel@gmail.com

 <!---